moq-wg/moq-transport/draft-ietf-moq-transport.md

 may constrain the information in these fields, for example by restricting them to UTF-8.
-Any specification that does that needs to specify the canonicalization into the bytes in the Track Namespace or Track Name such that comparison works correctly.
+Any specification that does that needs to specify the canonicalization into the bytes in the Track Namespace or Track Name such that exact comparison works.

 ### Connection URL